Comparison of American football and rugby union: Tackles and blocks

 In both games it is permitted to bring down the player in possession of the ball and prevent him or her from making forward progress.
 In rugby, unlike in American football, the ball is still in play.
 Players from either team can take possession of the ball.
-The tackled player must present the ball (release the ball) so that open play can continue.
+The tackled player must present the ball (once on the ground, places the ball out on the ground facing their team) so that open play can continue.

 Rugby union rules do not allow tackles above the plane of the shoulders.
 Only the player who has possession of the ball can be tackled.
 The attacker must also attempt to wrap his or her arms around the player being tackled: merely pushing the player being tackled to ground with a shoulder is illegal.
 If a maul or ruck is formed, a player may not "ram" into the formation without first binding to the players.

 In American football, tacklers are not required to wrap their arms around the ball carrier before bringing him to the ground; in fact, the ball carrier is often "tackled" by the defender taking a running start and hitting the ball carrier to knock him to the ground.
 Tackles can also be made by grabbing the ball carrier's jersey and pulling him to the ground (though pulling down a ball carrier from behind by the pads or jersey behind his neck is known as a "horse collar", a move now illegal at all levels of the American game).
 If a ball carrier is stopped for more than a few seconds, the referee can blow the whistle, declare the player's forward progress stopped, and end the play even though the ball carrier is not actually tackled to the ground.

 In American football, as a tactic within an offensive play, designated offensive position players are assigned to 'block' defensive players, by projecting the front of their body forward into the front or side of the defensive player, in order to impede the ability of the defensive player to tackle the ball carrier.
 A complicated set of rules, however well-understood by the players, coaches and officials, determines the legality of the block.
 Illegal blocks, when observed by the officials, are flagged for penalties that vary in their severity, depending upon the particular infraction.
 Blocks are not permitted in rugby union and would be considered 'obstruction', resulting in a penalty.